dvarrazzo/psycobuild/README.rst

 ----------------

 Because all the configuration is in the master, the slave itself has little
 configuration: it only knows how to reach the master.
+If you only need a slave you don't even need the buildbot package: you may use ``easy_install buildbot-slave`` to get only the slave part.

 - Create an unprivileged user ``buildbot``.
 - Create a dir ``/var/lib/buildbot`` and set ``buildbot`` as owner.